Attendees mingle and socialize at a corporate networking event in a bright, contemporary event space.

 Corporate events are no longer judged only by costs and revenue.
 Leaders increasingly ask: How did participants feel?
 What did they gain?
 Did the event create lasting impact?
-These questions go beyond finances and enter the realm of Return on Experience (ROE).
+These questions point to Return on Experience (ROE)—a measure of the qualitative and emotional value attendees actually get from an event.

 What is Return on Experience (ROE)?